-III Characteristics of Issues Issues which:
+III Characteristics of Issues

--are external threats to the neighborhood (Suttles, Cornelius)

--affect peoples' lives as residents (Coleman, Mollenkopf)

--affect the locality specifically (have a locality locus) as opposed to being more diffuse and non-territorial in impact.
-(Austin)

--have clearly perceivable and unambiguous consequences (Gans)

--have clearly perceivable targets/antagonists

-Cornelius)

--do not require for/as their solution the replacement of antagonists (Gamson) -are sudden (non-gradual) in their impact (Barton, Mollenkopf) -are socially random or inclusive in their impact (Barton)

--are not so devastating in their impact or so resistent to solution that collective action is impossible, discouraged (Barton, Coleman, Orbell and Uno)

--involve low costs and/or high benefits (Fainstein and Fainstein) -generate local claims that are uncertain of being honored (Tilly) claim to influence

-- - are recognized as concerns over which residents have a right or plausible

--which touch on more than one aspect of residents' ties with each other (e.g. discrimination against an ethnically homogeneous neighborhood)

--some social control/repression but not too much: a little spurs participation but a lot stifles it (the relationship is curvilinear) (Tilly, Austin, almost any work on social movements)

--rivals with competing claims who have less influence with political

--require collective as opposed to individual responses (Mollenkopf.
+Issues which:

+- -are external threats to the neighborhood (Suttles, Cornelius) - -affect peoples' lives as residents (Coleman, Mollenkopf) - -affect the locality specifically (have a locality locus) as opposed to being more diffuse and non-territorial in impact.
+(Austin) - -have clearly perceivable and unambiguous consequences (Gans) - -have clearly perceivable targets/antagonists - -require collective as opposed to individual responses (Mollenkopf, Cornelius) - -do not require for/as their solution the replacement of antagonists (Gamson) - -are sudden (non-gradual) in their impact (Barton, Mollenkopf) - -are socially random or inclusive in their impact (Barton) - -are not so devastating in their impact or so resistent to solution that collective action is impossible, discouraged (Barton, Coleman, Orbell and Uno) - -involve low costs and/or high benefits (Fainstein and Fainstein) - -generate local claims that are uncertain of being honored (Tilly) - -are recognized as concerns over which residents have a right or plausible claim to influence - -which touch on more than one aspect of residents' ties with each other (e.g. discrimination against an ethnically homogeneous neighborhood)